No Kings protests: Marches are underway around the country

 "The Governor has authorized state active duty for training to help ensure the Guard will be ready to respond if needed to help keep people safe," Youngkin spokesman Peter Finocchio wrote in a statement to VPM.

-The Texas Newsroom reported that Abbott said in a statement: "Violence and destruction will never be tolerated in Texas.
+The Texas Newsroom reported that Abbott said in a statement of sending the Guards to Austin: "Violence and destruction will never be tolerated in Texas.
 Texas will deter criminal mischief and work with local law enforcement to arrest anyone engaging in acts of violence or damaging property."

+Standing by a traffic light in Plano, Texas, Jenny Colombo held a rainbow-trimmed sign that said "The Emperor Has No Clothes."

+"I feel President Trump is the epitome of that character," Colombo told member station KERA.
+"Everybody is just walking around him, everybody can see what's going on, and they're all just supporting him blindly."

 Speaking to Connecticut Public, that state's lead organizer, Jim Chapdelaine, reiterated the group's commitment to peace and the importance of showing up for what you believe in.